qgis/QGIS-Documentation/source/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

    MetaSearch settings

-You can fine tune MetaSearch with the following :guilabel:`settings`:
+You can fine tune MetaSearch with the following :guilabel:`Settings`:

+* :guilabel:`Server Timeout`: when searching metadata catalogs, the number of seconds for blocking connection attempt.
+Default value is 10.
 * :guilabel:`Results paging`: when searching metadata catalogs, the number of results to show per page.
-Default value is 10;
-* :guilabel:`Timeout`: when searching metadata catalogs, the number of seconds for blocking connection attempt.
 Default value is 10.

 .. _`CSW (Catalog Service for the Web)`: https://www.opengeospatial.org/standards/cat
 .. _`OGC (Open Geospatial Consortium)`: https://www.opengeospatial.org